 - The police did not have probable cause to carry out an arrest.

-- The defendant was not unaware – and could not reasonably be aware – that the material was drug paraphernalia.7
+- You were not unaware – and could not reasonably be aware – that the material was drug paraphernalia.7

-- The materials were generic (such as a bowl or scale), and the defendant never used them in a drug-related way.
+- The materials were generic (such as a bowl or scale), and you never used them in a drug-related way.

 - Law enforcement found the paraphernalia during an illegal search and seizure.

-- The defendant was immune from prosecution because the paraphernalia was a hypodermic needle or syringe that the defendant disclosed ahead of time to the peace officer or EMT.
+- You were immune from prosecution because the paraphernalia was a hypodermic needle or syringe that you disclosed ahead of time to the peace officer or EMT.

-It is also a defense if the defendant contacted the authorities to make a good faith report of an alcohol or illegal drug overdose, remained at the scene until the police or EMT arrived, and cooperated with them.
+It is also a defense if you contacted the authorities to make a good faith report of an alcohol or illegal drug overdose, remained at the scene until the police or EMT arrived, and cooperated with them.

 A Colorado conviction for drug paraphernalia possession can be sealed one year after the case ends.
-And if the court dismisses the cases, then there is no wait time before the defendant can pursue a record seal.8
+If the court dismisses your cases, then there is no wait time before you can pursue a record seal.8

 Learn how to seal Colorado criminal records.